Home > Blog > UWB Tracking: Unraveling Predictions and Emerging Trends

 Enhanced Accuracy in Range Detection

-UWB technology boasts high accuracy in location and proximity detection, even in cluttered environments.
-This precision, often within a few centimeters, renders it suitable for applications such as automated doors, smart homes, and vehicle systems, among others.
-A device equipped with UWB technology can detect the location of other UWB devices or obstacles from a range that varies depending on many factors such as specific hardware and environmental conditions, which can exceed ten meters.
+A device equipped with UWB technology can detect other UWB devices or obstacles within its UWB range.
+That range depends on hardware and environmental conditions, and can exceed ten meters in open indoor environments.
 This makes UWB an invaluable tool not just for proximity detection systems, but also secure communications and radar systems.

 The Rising Prominence of UWB Technology Across Industries